 If you’ve been blogging regularly and faithfully for more than two or three weeks, you’ve probably received your first award.
 This post is primarily for NEW bloggers.
-Experienced bloggers don’t always stick by the letter of the Award Laws, but they have developed their own ways to responding to awards.
+Experienced bloggers don’t always stick to the letter of the Award Laws, but they have developed their own ways to respond to awards.
 This is my way.

 So let’s say you get an award or two, what do you do to keep up?
 I don’t want to mislead you – it does take some effort on your part to participate.
 Here are my steps.

 - Thank your award giver right away – even if you are not going to respond and pick the blogs you want to pass the award yet.
 If you don’t do this and forget who gave you awards, you can search your comments to find who has given you awards.